spaceface7264/wall-b/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Supabase for the amazing backend platform
-- Next.js team for the excellent framework
-- Tailwind CSS for the utility-first styling
-- Lucide for the beautiful icons

----

-**Happy Climbing! 🧗‍♀️🧗‍♂️**
+MIT License - see LICENSE file for details